The Fraser Coast offers a great range of birdwatching opportunities with over 250 species identified.

 Their waterways are home to many species, from the striking black and white jabiru, and the graceful silver-grey brolga, to the distinctive brahminy kite with its deep chestnut wings and white head, neck and breast of the amazing comb-crested jacana that seemingly walks on water thanks to its incredibly long toes.

 The undergrowth below trees can be protection for so many of those little jewels of nature that live on insects, small fruit and grass-seeds, and are always an enjoyment to observe.

-The people of Hervey Bay are indeed fortunate to have such diverse habitats suitable for different bird species in their locality.
+Those who visit Hervey Bay are indeed fortunate to experience such diverse habitats suitable for a range of different bird species.